sharife/goldenthread-v2/site/content/_index.md

       **The deadline to submit is November 8th, 2021.** We can't wait to meet you and share space together again!
   - image: https://ucarecdn.com/0ba9cce6-6619-4f0a-b1e9-8329d0846e88/
-    subtitle: "NO SUMMARY: Online Conversations with Artists that Don't Fit in a Box!"
+    subtitle: "NO SUMMARY: Online Conversations with Artists Who Don't Fit in a Box!"
     cta: Read More Now
     link: https://goldenthread.org/productions/no-summary-conversations-with-artists-that-dont-fit-in-a-box/
     text: >-
-      No Summary returns with the ‘Shahrazad Squad,’ a project created and directed by producer Raeshma Razvi in collaboration with theater company Cal Shakes and Squad members.
-Golden Thread invites **Zeina Salame** (Artist-Scholar-Educator) to moderate a conversation with **Raeshma Razvi** and **Leila Buck** (Playwright, performer, facilitator, educator) about this project which gathers MENASA women/non-binary creatives, cultural producers and change-makers in person and online to share stories and diasporic experiences, showcase creative work and leadership, and nurture joy, belonging and healing in our communities and beyond.
+      Executive Artistic Director of Golden Thread Productions Sahar Assaf introduces and interviews the cast members of Drowning in Cairo, a world premiere by Adam Ashraf Elsayigh.
+When an unexpected police raid of the Queen Boat, a gay nightclub docked on the Nile in 2001, results in the arrest and public humiliation of the attendees, the lives of three young men are altered forever.
+Join the conversation to meet Noor Hamdi, Martin Yousif Zebari, and Wiley Naman Strasser and learn about their theatre journeys and what excites them about this debut production opening in April 2022 at Golden Thread.

-      ***Don't miss the Livestream on October 29th, 2021 @ 11AM PT!***
+      Don’t miss the Livestream on Friday, February 25, 2022 @ 11AM PT!
 ---